Genestealers Cults 9th Edition Codex Leak Compilation

 In the narrative of Shadow Throne, a strike team of Talons of the Emperor – a combined-arms force of Adeptus Custodes and Sisters of Silence – are attempting not only to rid the Throneworld of the Genestealer Cult, but return with its Patriarch still alive for study.
 Even for the Emperor’s superhuman personal guard, this is no mean feat!

-Compilation of rumors, leaks, previews for Tau Empire 9th edition codex.
+Compilation of rumors, leaks, previews for Astra Militarum 9th edition codex.
 New rules, point adjustments, stratagems and units.